When I come up with a blog post idea, the first thing I do is to research keyword.

 Now click on the blue button that labeled “Get Idea” as shown in the image above.

-For example, I typed a word “calculator” in the box and after clicking on the “Get Idea” button, I found the following result.
+For example, I typed the word “calculator” in the box and after clicking on the “Get Idea” button, I found the following result.

 There are two tabs on the result page.
 One is “ad group ideas” and another is “Keyword ideas”.